What are the Different Types of Drama – And Their Value

 Drama Mediums

-Each Drama type may be presented in different or multiple mediums.
-Each medium has unique characteristics and conventions, which can affect the genre of the dramatic presentation.
+Each Drama type can be presented in different or multiple mediums.
+Each medium has unique characteristics and conventions, which can affect the efficacy of a dramatic presentation.

 Film

-Drama In film is often presented in a narrative form, with a clear beginning, middle, and end.
+In film, drama is often presented in a narrative form, with a clear beginning, middle, and end.
 The focus is on telling a story through visual images and dialogue.
 Film dramas add cinematic quality, making dramatic use of camera angles, lighting, and sound effects to create a gripping atmospheric mood.

 Television